aryankeluskar/MelodySyncer-Py/README.md

 <hr>

 ### GET /song
+    Parameters:
-    Parameters: query (string) ID of the song in Spotify, youtubeAPIKEY (string) Google Cloud API Key with YouTube Data v3 enabled.
+    - query (string): ID of the song in Spotify
+    - X-YouTube-API-Key (header, optional): Google Cloud API Key with YouTube Data v3 enabled
     Response: (string) Accurate Youtube ID of the song, neglecting any remix, cover, and music videos

 <hr>

 ### GET /playlist
+    Parameters:
-    Parameters: query (string) ID of the song in Spotify, youtubeAPIKEY (string) Google Cloud API Key with YouTube Data v3 enabled.
+    - query (string): ID of the playlist in Spotify
+    - X-YouTube-API-Key (header, optional): Google Cloud API Key with YouTube Data v3 enabled
     Response: (list of str) List / Array of Strings, each element contains the Youtube URL for the song.
 The indices remain same from Spotify Playlist

+## API Key Usage
+You can provide the YouTube API key in two ways:
+1. As a query parameter: `?youtubeAPIKEY=YOUR_API_KEY`
+2. As a header: `X-YouTube-API-Key: YOUR_API_KEY`

+If no API key is provided, the server will use its default API key which has a limited trial.

 ## Support this project!
 ### This is my second ever API!
 Please consider leaving a 🌟 if this added value to your wonderful project
 ### Made with pure love and [freshman fascination](## "it's a real term i swear").
 Visit my website at [aryankeluskar.github.io](https://aryankeluskar.github.io) <3